Rick Archer's Note: It is my hope that my

 valleys as quickly as possible.

-meant sending their men directly at the strong points.
+meant sending the soldiers directly at the WN

 Americans targeted the Colleville Draw, Exit

 Draw was the widest gap of all the "draws".

 American strategists assumed it was the logical

 place to start.